keptn-sandbox/keptn-service-template-go/README.md

 * Build the binary: `go build -ldflags '-linkmode=external' -v -o keptn-service-template-go`
 * Run tests: `go test -race -v ./...`
-* Build the docker image: `docker build . -t your-username/keptn-service-template-go:dev` (Note: Replace `your-username` with your DockerHub account/organization)
+* Build the docker image: `docker build . -t keptnsandbox/keptn-service-template-go:dev` (Note: Ensure that you use the correct DockerHub account/organization)
+* Run the docker image locally: `docker run --rm -it -p 8080:8080 keptnsandbox/keptn-service-template-go:dev`
-* Push the docker image to DockerHub: `docker push your-username/keptn-service-template-go:dev` (Note: Replace `your-username` with your DockerHub account/organization)
+* Push the docker image to DockerHub: `docker push keptnsandbox/keptn-service-template-go:dev` (Note: Ensure that you use the correct DockerHub account/organization)
 * Deploy the service using `kubectl`: `kubectl apply -f deploy/`
 * Delete/undeploy the service using `kubectl`: `kubectl delete -f deploy/`
 * Watch the deployment using `kubectl`: `kubectl -n keptn get deployment keptn-service-template-go -o wide`
 * Get logs using `kubectl`: `kubectl -n keptn logs deployment/keptn-service-template-go -f`
 * Watch the deployed pods using `kubectl`: `kubectl -n keptn get pods -l run=keptn-service-template-go`
-* Deploy the service using [Skaffold](https://skaffold.dev/): `skaffold run --tail` (Note: please adapt the image name in [skaffold.yaml](skaffold.yaml))
+* Deploy the service using [Skaffold](https://skaffold.dev/): `skaffold run --default-repo=your-docker-registry --tail` (Note: Replace `your-docker-registry` with your DockerHub username; also make sure to adapt the image name in [skaffold.yaml](skaffold.yaml))

 ### Testing Cloud Events

 We have dummy cloud-events in the form of PostMan Requests in the [test-events/](test-events/) directory.

+## Automation

 ### GitHub Actions: Automated Pull Request Review